It was an early evening in mid-September. I was home alone. A Friday night, if I remember correctly.

 Typically when people behave in this fashion, it is followed by men in white coats and large doses of medication.
 But for me, it was simply a sincere and earnest moment of quiet, albeit somewhat embarrassing, revelation.

-What else can I say?
-I had a tender moment with a onesie and I haven’t been the same since.
+What can I say?
+I had a tender moment with a onesie, and haven’t been the same ever since.